 Kurtosis

-Normality test (i.e. Shapiro-Wilk)
+Normality test (e.g. Shapiro-Wilk)

 Histogram

-After analysing the data relating to these tests of normality, you should come to an overall conclusion based on what the majority of the tests indicates.
+After analysing the data relating to these tests of normality, you should come to an overall conclusion based on what the majority of the tests indicate.
 For example, your conclusion might be that the data is approximately normally distributed, or it might be that it is positively or negatively skewed.

 For a worked example of assessing normality, you make like to view the Introduction to SPSS module.
 You can also practise assessing whether or not data approximates a normal distribution by having a go at the following activity.